paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 ### Setup and required tools

-To starting writing with LaTeX on your own computer, you just need:
+To start writing with LaTeX on your own computer, you just need:

 1. A text editor.
 It can be any text editor of your choice, like Neovim or VS Code.
 2. A [TeX Live] distribution.